West Molokai Resort

 13 of 17 current MLS listings include the SECGUA amenity checkbox.
 None of the provided public remarks explicitly mention a security guard, 24-hour or on-site security—only one unit mentions security cameras and electronic locks.
 The overall evidence is moderate (many agents checked the box across listings) but not explicitly confirmed in remarks, so the feature is included with moderate confidence.

-I searched the public remarks for terms indicating a security patrol or roving security service and found none.
-The building context does indicate a security guard, but there is no public-remarks evidence of a patrol service.
+I searched for any mention of security patrol or roving security service and found nothing.
+The building context notes a security guard, but the public remarks do not add evidence for patrol service.

 No analysis available